Floorp-Projects/Floorp/xpcom/docs/xpidl.rst

 the parameter must also have a corresponding ``size_is`` property whose argument is the parameter that has the size of the array.
 In native code, the type gains another pointer indirection, and JavaScript arrays are used in script code.
-Script code callers can ignore the value of array parameter, but implementors must still set the values appropriately.
+Script code callers can ignore the value of array parameter, but implementers must still set the values appropriately.

 .. note::